FeatherCMS/feather/README.md

 ### Modules

-Feather is a modular CMS system, this means that you can add new modules as Swift Package dependencies and build custom ones using the [Feather Core](https://github.com/binarybirds/feather-core) framework.
+Feather is a modular CMS system, this means that you can add new modules as Swift Package dependencies and build custom ones using the [Feather Core](https://github.com/FeatherCMS/feather-core) framework.

 Feather core gives you just a few standard modules that you can also disable (e.g you only need an API, without web frontend or admin interface), but it is recommended to keep them around.

-- System - This module is responsible for the system functionalities.
-- Menu - This module is responsible for the standard menu system.
-- User - This module is responsible for user authentication.
+- [System](https://github.com/FeatherCMS/system-module) - System functionalities, variables, run modes (install) and (later on) module management.
+- [User](https://github.com/FeatherCMS/user-module) - User authentication and role & permission based access control system.

-- Api - This module is responsible for the API endpoints.
+- [Api](https://github.com/FeatherCMS/api-module) - The API module is responsible for hooking up the public and private API endpoints.
-- Admin - This module is responsible for the web-based admin interface.
+- [Admin](https://github.com/FeatherCMS/admin-module) - This module contains standard admin related interface elements and tools.
-- Frontend - This module is responsible for the web-based frontend layout including page contents.
+- [Frontend](https://github.com/FeatherCMS/frontend-module) - Provides the frontend layout including web page and menu management.

 Every other module can be completely removed (just alter the SPM dependency & configuration file), feel free to build your own configuration for your needs.